shruthivis/notes/computing/programming/ui.md

 title: User interface
 ---

+## UI Design sUtra-s

+### Right mental model
+Let users get the right mental model to operate the machine as easily as possible.

+Mental model factors

+- Affordances
+- Restrictions
+- Causalities
+- Mapping
+- Transfer effects
+- Stereotypes, cultural standards and habits
+- Instructions

+#### Target user

+Design to cover > 0.95 of users.

+Design for extremes - designing for 'average user' is wrong.

 ## GUI Metaphors

 The most common graphical user interfaces use the desktop/ workspace and the windows metaphor.